"Text logo for Refuge Inn in elegant script."

 Donald Leonard, founder of the Refuge Inn, seemed to have ponies in his blood all of his life.
 You could say that he was born into it– His great-grandfather Kendal Jester grazed ponies in the area known as “Wildcat”, on the north end of Chincoteague.
 As a child, Don spent a lot of time on the Beebe Ranch with Grandpa Beebe.
 He even got a job there gentling wild horses.
 Those who loved him knew that if he went missing, he could easily be found by looking for the ponies.

 Of course, Misty was always special to Donald, and they had a lifelong relationship.
 When it was time for Misty to have her foal, Donald and his wife, Martha, drove to the home of Marguerite Henry in Illinois to bring Misty home.
-As an adult, he would take his wife and children “Down the Ridge”–that’s what they used to call the area now known as Ridge Road–to visit on Sundays.
-The adults would go inside with the Beebes to socialize, and they’d send the kids out to play with Misty and the other ponies in the Burton’s barn, which is now the Tom’s Cove Country Store.
+As an adult, he would take his wife and children "Down the Ridge"--that's what they used to call the area now known as Ridge Road--to visit on Sundays.
+The adults would go inside with the Beebes to socialize, and they'd send the kids out to play with Misty and the other ponies in the Burton’s barn, which is now the Tom's Cove Country Store.
 How many people can say they spent their Sundays with Misty?

 Donald’s passion and dedication to the Chincoteague pony herd was persistent throughout his lifetime.
 He bought his first thirty acres of land for $1250 with the intention to graze ponies.
 He then bought his herd of ponies from the Beebes when they decided to go out of the pony business.
 When the next thirty acres went up for sale and Donald fell just short of the asking price, a friend purchased it for him.

-Our Grandfather’s Legacy, The Refuge Inn The land Donald purchased in 1962 was widely considered marshland or wasteland by those who knew the island.
+The land Donald purchased in 1962 was widely considered marshland or wasteland by those who knew the island.
 Although many questioned his purchase, he kept his focus on the goal to have a herd of Chincoteague ponies like his grandfather did on Wildcat.
 After clearcutting the span of woods with his son, Carlton, he worked tirelessly to shape the land and create the pasture he needed to keep a herd of Chincoteague ponies for the rest of his life.

 Donald’s enthusiasm for Chincoteague ponies was only matched by his commitment to the community.
 He had first-hand experience in understanding that tourism was imperative to the success and growth of Chincoteague.
 Here's the story: As a young man, Donald quit school.
 Watermen jobs were the primary way to make a living on the island at that time, so his father put him on a boat and sent him to sea.
 However, Donald returned seasick and ready to go back to school.
 After ruling out a career as a waterman, graduating from high school, and serving in WWII, Donald and his new wife Martha set down a path that would lead them to becoming instrumental in moving Chincoteague from a fishing town to a tourism town.